vganapati/beautiful-jekyll/teaching.md

 [Technovation Challenge](http://www.technovationchallenge.org/) (Spring 2012)
 I worked with a group of 100 high school girls and helped them create mobile apps in [App Inventor](http://appinventor.mit.edu/), as well as business plans for app monetization.
-We were hosted by Twitter and the program culminated in the team "pitches" to an external audience.
+We were hosted by Twitter and the program culminated in team "pitches" to an external audience.